Orientation-Aware Graph Neural Networks for Protein Structure Representation Learning: Directed Weight Perceptron

-This maps each scalar to a particular vector, enabling inverse transformations from $\mathbb{R}$ to $\mathbb{R}^3$.
-For instance, we can map a scalar representing the distance between two amino acids to a vector pointing from one amino acid to the other, leading to more biological meaningful representations for the protein fragment.
+This maps each scalar to a particular vector, enabling inverse transformations or information bottlenecks from $\mathbb{R}$ to $\mathbb{R}^3$.
+An intuition example is that, we can map a scalar representing the distance between two residues to a vector pointing from one to the other, leading to more biological meaningful representations.

-\paragraph{Linear Combinations} In the end, we keep the linear combination operations with scalar weights for both scalar and vector features:
+\textbf{Linear combinations.} In the end, we keep the linear combination operations with scalar weights for both scalar and vector features:

+While these operators enables a more flexible network design, equivariance to rigid transformations is broken if considering more complex functions beyond linear combinations.
+We will introduce a globally equivariant paradigm to tackle this issue in Section \ref{dwg}.

-\subsection{$\vecrt{\rmW}$-Perceptron Unit}
+\subsection{$\overrightarrow{\rmW}$-Perceptron Unit}